 CONCLUSION.

-This mult-centre study of stories of survival from the first wave of the COVID-19 pandemic in the UK, found challenges in accessing care and maintaining communication between the hospital and the outside world.
+This multi-centre study of stories of survival from the first wave of the COVID-19 pandemic in the UK, found challenges in accessing care and maintaining communication between the hospital and the outside world.
 Three months following hospital discharge, survivors had adopted a survivor identity to help work towards their recovery.
 The next stage of this project will include a longitudinal follow up a year following discharge, to better map the recovery process of survivors of severe COVID-19.